seanbrindley17/milestone-project-3-mk2/README.md

 ### Colours/Background

-As there's a theme of water, I decided to go for blue/green colours for my backgrounds.
+As there's a theme of water, I decided to go for blue/green colours for my backgrounds and decided against water-based background images on the grounds that it would make the text more washed out in places.
+Plus I prefer simple things.

 I used [Materialize's colour palette](https://materializecss.com/color.html) and will document the colour classes used from there below: